Free Printable Chair Yoga for Seniors (With Pictures)

 Many seniors feel discouraged when they can't do the exercises they used to.
 Chair yoga meets you where you are— no judgment, no pressure, just gentle progress.

-The 28 day chair yoga for seniors printable plan helps you see improvement over time.
+The 28-day plan helps you see improvement over time.
 Even small gains— reaching a little farther, holding a pose a bit longer— build confidence and independence.

 Remember: consistency matters more than perfection.
 Five minutes daily beats an hour once a week.
 Use the printable chart as your daily reminder that you're taking care of yourself.